James J. Martin (priest): Building a Bridge (2017) and LGBTQ+ ministry

-Relationship with the Vatican
+Relationship with the Holy See

 In 2017, Pope Francis appointed Martin as a consultant to the Vatican's Dicastery for Communication.

 On August 23, 2018, Martin delivered an address at the Vatican's World Meeting of Families in Dublin, Ireland.
 His talk focused on how Catholics can more effectively engage with LGBT members of their communities, using biblical examples of Jesus interacting with the Samaritan woman and Zacchaeus to illustrate the call to inclusive community.

-On September 30, 2019, Martin was received by Pope Francis in a private audience in the papal library of the Vatican's Apostolic Palace.
+The next year, Martin was received by Pope Francis in a private audience in the papal library of the Vatican's Apostolic Palace.

 In June 2021, Martin received a handwritten letter in which Pope Francis praised Martin, writing how, "Thinking about your pastoral work, I see that you are continually seeking to imitate this style of God".

-In May 2022 Martin sent three questions to the Pope about the relation of the LGBT community with the Church.
+Martin sent three questions to the Pope about the relation of the LGBT community with the Church in May 2022.
 The Pope answered the three questions.

 Outreach: What do you say to an LGBT Catholic who has experienced rejection from the Church?

 Pope Francis: I would have them recognize it not as "the rejection of the church," but instead of "people in the church."
 The church is a mother and calls together all her children.
 Take for example the parable of those invited to the feast: "the just, the sinners, the rich and the poor, etc." [Matthew 22:1-15; Luke 14:15-24].
 A "selective" church, one of "pure blood," is not Holy Mother Church, but rather a sect.

-In June 2022 Martin was a participant at the 2022 Outreach LGBTQ Catholic Ministry Conference held at Fordham University, a conference dedicated to outreach and dialogue with LGBTQ Catholics.
+Martin participated in the July 2022 Outreach LGBTQ Catholic Ministry Conference held at Fordham University, a conference dedicated to outreach and dialogue with LGBTQ Catholics.
 Martin wrote a letter to Pope Francis informing him of the outcome of the conference.
 In July 2022 Pope Francis issued a letter in response encouraging Catholics to foster a "culture of encounter" that "shortens distances and enriches us with differences, in the same manner as Jesus, who made himself close to everyone."
 The Pope also assured Father Martin of his prayers, and invoked the blessing of Jesus upon him and the protection of the Blessed Virgin.

-On July 7, 2023, it was announced that Martin was among the people specifically invited by Francis to take part in the final phase meetings of the Synod on Synodality.
+In July 2023, it was announced that Martin was among the people specifically invited by Francis to take part in the final phase meetings of the Synod on Synodality.

-On September 1, 2025, Martin was received by Pope Leo XIV in a private audience in the papal library of the Vatican's Apostolic Palace.
+Two years later, Martin was received by Pope Leo XIV in a private audience in the papal library of the Vatican's Apostolic Palace.
 Following the meeting, Martin wrote an article in which he said the new pontiff "wanted to continue with the same approach [towards LGBTQ ministry] that Pope Francis had advanced, which was one of openness and welcome."